xmtp/libxmtp/xmtp/README.md

 ### Sending a message in a conversation

 ```
-sendMessage():
+send_message():
-    Insert message into DB with message.state = UNINITIALIZED and message.convo_id set
+    Insert message into DB with message.state = UNPROCESSED and message.convo_id set
-    processMessages() // Could be kicked off asynchronously or synchronously
+    process_messages() // Could be kicked off asynchronously or synchronously
     return success

-processMessages():
+process_messages():
-    For each message in UNINITIALIZED state, processing in order of timestamp:
+    For each message in UNPROCESSED state, processing in order of timestamp:
         Fetch the conversation's users from the DB (including self)
         For each user:
             If user.last_refreshed is uninitialized or more than THRESHOLD ago:
-                refreshUserInstallations()    // Could be kicked off asynchronously or synchronously
+                refresh_user_installations()    // Could be kicked off asynchronously or synchronously
                 return  // refreshUserInstallations() will call back into processMessages() when ready
         Fetch the installations and sessions of all users from the DB
         For each installation: